kubernetes-retired/service-catalog/docs/walkthrough.md

 kubectl config set-context service-catalog --cluster=service-catalog
 ```

-Note that you'll need to determine the service IP of the service catalog API
-server, and substitute that for `$SVC_CAT_API_SERVER_IP`.

 ## Step 6 - Creating a Broker Resource

 Next, we'll register a broker server with the catalog by creating a new